 The activities relating to foreign currency or money exchange can only be undertaken by Authorised Money Changers, who hold the FFMC or Full-Fledged Money Changer License.
 Any business who holds this money changer license in India is required to comply with various post-license registration requirements with the RBI.
 In this guide, we talk about post-registration requirements of FFMC License holders, Authorised Money Changer Audit requirements and other submission requirements by FFMCs in India.

 Under Section 2 of the Foreign Exchange Management Act, 1999 (FEMA), an ‘authorised person’ is an authorised dealer, authorised money changer, off-shore banking unit or any other such person, who has been authorised to deal in the exchange of foreign currencies or foreign securities.

 Authorised Money Changers in India are categorised as:

 - Authorised Dealer Category-I Banks (AD Category–I Banks)

 AMCs are authorised under the FEMA to buy foreign exchange from Indian residents and non-residents visiting India and sell the foreign exchange for certain approved activities such as the conversion of currency notes, coins or travellers’ cheques designated in foreign currency into Indian Rupees and vice versa.

-An Authorised Money Changercannot carry on currency-changing activities or advertise that theyare undertaking money-changing business unless they have obtained the Money Changer FFMC License from the Reserve Bank of India.
-Any Authorised Person who undertakes the money changing business without obtaining a valid license would be liable for penal action under the FEMA.
+An Authorised Money Changercannot carries on currency-changing activities or advertises that they are undertaking money-changing business unless they have obtained the Money Changer FFMC License from the Reserve Bank of India.
+Any Authorised Person who undertakes the money-changing business without obtaining a valid license would be liable for penal action under the FEMA.

 Eligibility Requirements for FFMC License in India